 Just because you have a multi-step form doesn’t mean you ditch the best practices for building online forms.

 I’ve written about form optimization here.
 So if you haven’t read that yet, go there after you finish this one.
 At any rate, here are the important points you need to know.

-- Make the CTA button stand out.
+- Make the CTA button stand out for website visitors.